Have you tried any of the “superfoods” that have been getting lots of press lately?

-I’ll give you inside look into which of these amazing foods we’ve found to be the best superfoods for adhd – and the entire family will benefit!
+I’ll give you an inside look into which of these amazing foods we’ve found to be the best superfoods for adhd – and how to get them into your ADHD kid’s diet.

 What makes a superfood… SUPER?